Rhotomir-sc/security-capstone/evidence/README.md

 # Evidence

-This folder stores a small number of screenshots related to the capstone project.
+This folder contains supporting screenshots used throughout the Security Capstone project.

-The screenshots are used to show:

-- repository structure
-- sample log file
-- Python script output
-- risk register
-- closing summary

-All screenshots are based on fictional student-level project data.
+Each screenshot is referenced in the relevant markdown document.